-Amounts reflect the full grant-date fair value of time-based RSUs and, for Mr. Saunders only, stock options granted during 2021 computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
+- (1) Amounts reflect the full grant-date fair value of time-based RSUs and, for Mr. Saunders only, stock options granted during 2021 computed in accordance with ASC Topic 718, rather than the amounts paid to or realized by the named individual.
 We provide information regarding the assumptions used to calculate the value of all restricted stock units and option awards made to our directors in Note 13 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.

 Mr. Saunders serves as our Executive Chairman and is also an employee of the Company.
-The compensation set forth in the table above for Mr.

-Mr. Saunders serves as our Executive Chairman and is also an employee of the Company.
-The compensation set forth in the table above for Mr. Saunders was solely in respect of his services as a member of our Board.
-Stock Awards consist of restricted stock units issued in lieu of Director Fees (\$809,992) and performance-based restricted stock units (\$1,372,500).
-To compensate Mr. Saunders for his service as our Executive Chairman, Mr. Saunders was eligible to receive annual compensation for 2021

-(3) To compensate Mr. Saunders for his service as our Executive Chairman, Mr. Saunders was eligible to receive annual compensation for 2021 targeted at 60% of Mr. Carnell's annual compensation, based on market data for an executive chairman.
+The compensation set forth in the table above for Mr. - Saunders was solely in respect of his services as a member of our Board.
+Stock Awards consist of restricted stock units issued in lieu of Director Fees (\$809,992) and performance-based restricted stock units (\$1,372,500). - To compensate Mr. Saunders for his service as our Executive Chairman, Mr. Saunders was eligible to receive annual compensation for 2021 targeted at 60% of Mr. Carnell's annual compensation, based on market data for an executive chairman.
 For 2021, Mr. Saunders received restricted stock units covering 30,963 shares of our common stock, which had a grant-date value of \$809,992 (representing 60% of Mr. Carnell's annualized target cash compensation).
 The restricted stock units vested in full on December 31, 2021, upon Mr. Saunders' continuation in service through such date.
-Mr. Saunders also received a stock option to purchase 1,860,000 shares of our common stock at \$12.85 per share and an award of PSUs covering 225,000 shares (at maximum) (each representing 60% of the option and PSU award granted to Mr. Carnell during 2021).
+Mr. Saunders also received a stock option to purchase 1,860,000 shares of our common stock at \$12.85 per share and an award of PSUs taking into account any Code Section 280G "best pay" provision that may result in the reduction of such payments and benefits).

+covering 225,000 shares (at maximum) (each representing 60% of the option and PSU award granted to Mr. Carnell during 2021).
 The vesting provisions of Mr. Saunders' option and PSU award mirror those of our NEOs and are described more fully in the Executive and Director Compensation section above under "-Equity Based Long-Term Incentive Awards."